tachiyomiorg/website/website/src/docs/guides/backups.md

 It is highly recommended to enable automatic backups to ensure you can recover in case of any issues.

-::: tip How to enable
+::: tip How to enable automatic backups
 1. Go to **More → Settings → Backup**.
 1. Set a **backup frequency** to schedule automatic backups.
 This way, you can recover from catastrophic failures.